 The present financial statements were audited by the independent audit firm Deloitte & Touche S.p.A..

-The International Accounting Standards and amendments which must be obligatorily applied from January 1, 2016, following completion of the relative approval process by the relevant authorities, are illustrated below.
-The adoption of these amendments and interpretations, where applicable, had no impact on the balance sheet or on the result of the Company.
+The International Accounting Standards and amendments which must be obligatory applied from January 1, 2017, following completion of the relative approval process by the relevant authorities, are illustrated below.
+The adoption of these amendments and interpretations, where applicable, has not had any impact on the statement of financial position or on the result of the Company.

 |Description||Date approved||Publication in the Official Gazette||Effective date as per the standard||Effective date applied by SEA|